 - SSL certificate: An SSL certificate allows you to process payments through your site and helps with search rankings.
 After getting an SSL certificate, which is available for free through many web hosting providers such as Bluehost, you still need to install the certificate on your site.
 Plugins such as Really Simple SSL make it easy to install your new SSL certificate on your site.

 - Security and performance plugins: Additional security and performance plugins, such as Jetpack, help maintain a site’s security while also helping to increase its load times.
-For more guidance, read our article on keeping your website secure.

 - Marketing tools: There are a number of marketing plugins that can help a site convert visitors to customers using lead capture forms, email marketing widgets, and live chat functionality.
 Consider your existing marketing tool set and search the WordPress plugin database for plugins that can integrate these tools with your website.